-The passage then introduces the 'weapons' used in this struggle.
+Development: The passage then introduces the 'weapons' used in this struggle.
 This is split into two sentences.
 The first is a dramatic-sounding sentence type known in Japanese as 'noun-stopped' (体言止め taigen-dome); the second is little more than a fragment:

 In a more 'temperate' presentation, the two sentences could be combined to read:

 'The weapon of the struggle was the suspicion concerning the amassing of huge wealth by relatives of the Premier of the time, Wen Jiabao, the issue of assets of relatives of Xi Jinping, whose accession to the top had been decided, etc.'

-'Under China's special political system, the value of political use is given priority over the authenticity of information'
+'Under China's special political system, the value of political use is given priority over the authenticity of information.'

-But first, Nakazawa ties tax havens into his argument in two short sentences:
+Tie-in: But first, Nakazawa ties tax havens into his argument in two short sentences:

 'The scandal of the use of tax havens comes in here.
-This time, with the exposure of the Panama Papers, (this is) a problem that has again gained attention'
+This time, with the exposure of the Panama Papers, (this is) a problem that has again gained attention.'

 Role of the Panama Papers: Nakazawa then ties these threads together in another sweeping sentence:

 This statement places tax havens squarely at the centre of Chinese information wars.
 It is in the present tense, affirming the vital importance that this issue holds in the present.

 'Zhou Yongkang, as secretary to the central political committee of the Communist Party, had sole authority to control Public Security (the police) and the Armed Police.
 The Xi leadership had already condemned Zhou Yongkang.
-For the crime of corruption and security breaches, life imprisonment was confirmed'
+For the crime of corruption and security breaches, life imprisonment was confirmed.'

 It would be quite possible to link the all three sentences together.
 For example:

-'Zhou Yongkang, as secretary to the central political committee of the Communist Party, had sole authority to move Public Security (the police) and the Armed Police, but the Xi leadership had already condemned Zhou Yongkang, confirming life imprisonment on charges of corruption and leakage of secrets'
+'Zhou Yongkang, as secretary to the central political committee of the Communist Party, had sole authority to move Public Security (the police) and the Armed Police, but the Xi leadership had already condemned Zhou Yongkang, confirming life imprisonment on charges of corruption and leakage of secrets.'

-The choppy narrative continues.
+Narrative (2): The choppy narrative continues.
 Each sentence, presented in as dramatic a form as possible, resists integration into a smooth narrative.

 'Zhou Yongkang at the time abused his power to tap the phones of top leadership and others and collected secret information.
-He was preparing for a time of need'
+He was preparing for a time of need.'

 The two sentences explain the steps of Zhou's plan and are semantically closely interrelated, but they are grammatically curious.

 'In the spring of 2012, Zhou Yongkang was in a panic at the downfall of Bo Xilai.
-Not only (people) around Bo Xilai, but people who knew his own secrets were also one after another detained by the Central Discipline Inspection Commission'
+Not only (people) around Bo Xilai, but people who knew his own secrets were also one after another detained by the Central Discipline Inspection Commission'.

 The first sentence presents Zhou's state of mind at the time.
 Note that the use of ていた -te ita indicates a state or situation ('be in a panic'), not an action ('fall into panic').